takashi0602/smocss/README.md

 # Smocss

-Smocss is smooth CSS animation library.
+Smocss is a smooth CSS animation library.